-i.
-Allowance for the needs of the waiver participant (select one):
+Jwan ce for the needs of the waiver participant (select one):

-igodoldoldoldoldoldoldoldoldoldoldoldoldol
+The following standard included under the state plan

-Select one:
+Sele ect one:

-O SSI standard
+SSI standard

-O Optional state supplement standard
+Optional state supplement standard

-O Medically needy income standard
+Medically needy income standard

-O The special income level for institutionalized persons
+The special income level for institutionalized persons

 (select one):

-O 300% of the SSI Federal Benefit Rate (FBR)
+300% of the SSI Federal Benefit Rate (FBR)

-igodoldoldoldoldoldoldoldoldoldoldoldoldol
+A percentage of the FBR, which is less than 300%

 Specify the percentage:

-• A dollar amount which is less than 300%.
+A dollar amount which is less than 300%.

 Specify dollar amount:

-• A percentage of the Federal poverty level

 A percentage of the Federal poverty level

 Specify percentage:

-O Other standard included under the state Plan
+Other standard included under the state Plan

 Specify:

-$\sim_F \sim 55$

-O The following dollar amount
+The following dollar amount

-Specify dollar amount: If this amount changes, this item will be revised.
+Spe cify dollar amount: If this amount changes, this item will be revised.

-• The following formula is used to determine the needs allowance:
+The following formula is used to determine the needs allowance:

-Specify:

-Speedy.
+Sne cify:

+Spe -9 - -

-\$1656 unless participant resides in a licensed assisted living home
+\$16 556 unless participant resides in a licensed assisted living home

-\$1396 if participant resides in a licensed assisted living home
+1 396 if participant resides in a licensed assisted living home

-O Other

-Specify:

-Specify.